The Lake Minnewanka route 6 buses operate throughout the Summer season.

 Roam Route 6 services the rugged and beautiful Lake Minnewanka.
-This summer service leaves downtown Banff on the hour and takes approximately 25 minutes to reach the lake.
-Stops along the way include Cascade Ponds, Two Jack Lake campgrounds and days use area, and Lower Bankhead.
+This summer service leaves downtown Banff every 30 minutes and takes approximately 25 minutes to reach the lake.
+Stops along the way include Cascade Ponds, Two Jack Lake campgrounds and days use area.
 Watch for the Westslope Cutthroat Trout bus as it Roams it's way to this stunning Canadian Rockies destination.

 Transfer Policy - Bike Policy - Pet Policy - Smart Card Policy